Back and Neck Pain

-Back pain is a condition that affects millions of people every year.
+Back pain is a condition that affects millions of people’s health every year.
 Most people experience it at some point in their lives.
 At any given time, pain research shows that around 25% of adults are suffering from back pain.

-The human back is made up of a complex network of muscles, ligaments, tendons, discs, nerves and bones called vertebrae.
-All of these structure work together to provide both stability and movement.
+The human back is made up of a complex network of muscles, ligaments, tendons, discs, nerves, and bones called vertebrae.
+All of these structures work together to provide both stability and movement.
 They also serve to protect important structures like the spinal cord within the spinal canal, as well as nerve roots.
 A disruption to any of these structures can trigger an episode of back pain.

 Types of Back Pain

 Most episodes of back pain fall into the category of acute pain, where symptoms resolve within 2-6 weeks.
 For some, however, symptoms can linger for up to 2 months.
 Only a small portion of people will go on to develop chronic low back pain where the pain persists for over 12 weeks.

 Back pain can be divided into 2 main categories:

 Back discomfort that lasts for a few days to a few weeks is known as acute or sub-acute.
 The majority of low back pain is acute.
 It usually goes away with or without treatment and there is no resulting functional loss.

 Chronic Back Pain

 Can be defined as pain that lasts for 12 weeks or more.
 Typically, less than 10% of people affected by acute low back pain go on to develop chronic pain with persistent symptoms.

 For most episodes of acute back pain, the underlying cause is an injury to the soft tissues in the back, such as a muscle strain or ligament sprain.
 These injuries are common and typically occur after an accident or from heavy activity- especially if it is something that a person is not used to.
 This may trigger mild to severe pain and can also cause muscle spasms at times.